h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > forbid - Forbid the use of RADIUSv11
 >
->> The system MAY signal ALPN via the "radius/1.0" protocol
->> name.
-If ALPN is not used, the system MUST use RADIUS/TLS or
+>> A client with this configuration MUST NOT signal any protocol name via ALPN.
+The system MUST use RADIUS/TLS or
 >> RADIUS/DTLS as per {{RFC6614}} and {{RFC7360}}.
 >>
->> The "radius/1.1" ALPN protocol name MUST NOT be sent by the system.
+>> A server with this configuration MUST NOT signal any protocol name via ALPN.
+The system MUST use RADIUS/TLS or
+>> RADIUS/DTLS as per {{RFC6614}} and {{RFC7360}}.

 > allow - Allow (or negotiate) the use of RADIUSv11
 >
->> The system MUST use ALPN to signal that both "radius/1.0" and
+>> A client with this configuration MUST use ALPN to signal that "radius/1.1" can be used.
+The use of historical RADIUS/(D)TLS is implied in the use of (D)TLS.
->> "radius/1.1" can be used.
+>>
->
+>> A server with this configuration MAY reply to a client with an ALPN string of "radius/1.1", but only if the client first signals support for that protocol name via ALPN.

 > require -  Require the use of RADIUSv11
 >
->> The system MUST use ALPN to signal that only "radius/1.1" is being used.
+>> A client with this configuration MUST use ALPN to signal that "radius/1.1" is being used.
 >>
->> The "radius/1.0" ALPN protocol name MUST NOT be sent by the system.
+>> A server with this configuration MUST close the connection if the client does not signal "radius/1.1" via ALPN.
 >>
->> If no ALPN is received, or "radius/1.1" is not received via ALPN,
->> the system MUST log an informative message and close the TLS
->> connection.

-Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
-The definition of the "radius/1.1" transport profile is given below.
+>> A server with this configuration MUST reply with the ALPN protocol name "radius/1.1" if the client signals "radius/1.1".

 ## Negotiation